-3. How do we grow into this spirit of joy and hope in a deeper way in Advent and throughout the year?
-By daily prayer and reflection - entering into the "holy silence" with God.
-Taking time to reflect upon the mysteries and goodness of God and living in a spirit of gratitude for His kindness and mercy to us on a daily basis.
-Accepting more and more His personal love for each of us in the depths of our being this leads to a more firm inner conviction to live our Catholic Faith better with ever more generosity.
-Humbly asking for the gift of patience with ourselves and others in order to realize that we don't become saints overnight, but only with God's help we can make definitive progress in the life of holiness - so we rely more on Him than on our own strength and try to give others the benefit of the doubt and pray frequently for them, and help others through works of charity and kindness.
-Trying to always remember to dedicate our day to God each morning and uniting the daily duties of our vocation to Him as an act of love, and of penance when we don't feel like doing them, to grow in the likeness of Christ.
-Frequent, heartfelt, and thoughtful reception of the Sacrament of Confession - also is essential for spiritual growth: to receive the graces of that beautiful healing sacrament of God's mercy.
+3. So how do we grow into this spirit of joy and hope in a deeper way in Advent and throughout the year?
+By daily prayer and reflection - entering into the "holy silence" as I mentioned at the beginning of Advent.
+Daily taking significant time to reflect upon the mysteries and goodness of God and living in a spirit of gratitude for His kindness and mercy to us.
+Embracing more profoundly His personal love for each of us in the depths of our being - this leads to an inner conviction to want to live our Catholic Faith better with ever more generosity.
+Humbly asking for the gift of real patience with ourselves and others to realize that we don't become saints overnight, but only with God's help we can make definitive progress in the life of holiness - so we rely more on Him than on our own strength and try to give others the benefit of the doubt and pray frequently for them, and help others through works of charity and kindness.
+Also, always remembering to dedicate our day to God each morning and uniting the daily duties of our vocation to Him as an act of love, and penance when we don't feel like doing them, to grow in the likeness of Christ.
+Frequent, heartfelt, and thoughtful reception of the Sacrament of Confession - which we have a golden opportunity to do at our Penance service this Sunday by receiving the graces of forgiveness, healing and strength in God's mercy.
 Do we want to experience the peace of God that surpasses all understanding or to experience it in a deeper way?
-To be a people of hope and joy more and more?
-Then we must be reconciled to God and neighbor as St. John the Baptist points out today in the Gospel.
-We must root sin out of our lives.
-Finally to quote St. Paul from the 2nd reading today, "Brothers and Sisters: Rejoice always.
+To be full of true joy and hope?
+Then we must be reconciled to God and neighbor as St. John the Baptist says today in the Gospel.
+We must root sin out of our life.
+Finally, to quote St. Paul from today's 2nd reading, "Brothers and Sisters: Rejoice always.
 Pray without ceasing.
 In all circumstances give thanks, for this is the will of God for you in Christ Jesus. ...
 Refrain from what is evil.
 And may the God of peace make you perfectly holy and ready for the coming of Our Lord Jesus Christ.
 The One who calls you is faithful and He will also accomplish it".
-Our Lady of Guadalupe, pray for us.
-And God bless you with the gift of Joy.
+God bless you. \$\P\$